Joshua-Jandrell/Genome_Visualiser/Benchmarking/Plots/README.md

 #### Measurement Techniques
 Absolute wall-time is measured using the Python [`time`]( https://docs.python.org/3/library/time.html) library while memory allocation is tracked using the [`tracemalloc`]( https://docs.python.org/3/library/tracemalloc.html) library.

-Each time/memory test is reaped ten times and averaged to improve reliability.
+Each time/memory test is repeated ten times and averaged to improve reliability.

 The python garbage collector ([`gc`]( https://docs.python.org/3/library/gc.html) is called between tests (and between each of the 10 repetitions).
 This ensures that a build-up of uncleared data( and the subsequent time-delay when the garbage collector is automatically called) does not affect test results.